 Another jungle safari in Nepal can be done in Shuklaphant National Park.
 It is a protected area of the Far-Western Region located in the Kanchanpur district in Terai, covering 305 sq.
 Km (118 sq mi).

 You have opted to go jeep safari or walking safari which is the best way to get into the wild.
 You can immerse yourself by discovering wilderness where you can get an opportunity to spot Royal Bengal Tiger, mugger crocodiles, the rare one-horned rhinos along with other exotic birds and animals.
 The bird watching of hundreds of species of magnificent birds, and experiencing a canoe ride on the river keep you enthralled.

-The fresh fragrance of the surroundings, delightful greenery, jungle safari, and different species of birds and animals make you feel calm, harmony, and fresh that enriches the determination of your visit in these reserves.
+The fresh fragrance of the surroundings, delightful greenery, jungle safari, and different species of birds and animals make you feel calm, harmonious, and fresh that enriching the determination of your visit to these reserves.